Abaaza/MJDv8/PROXY_DEPLOYMENT_GUIDE.md

 1. Deploy your current MJD project to Vercel as normal
 2. Note the deployment URL (e.g., `mjd-pricing-app.vercel.app`)
-3. The app is already configured with `base: "/mjdpricing/"` in vite.config.ts
+3. The app is built WITHOUT a base path (vite.config.ts has no base property)

 ## Step 2: Create the Proxy Project